raeufroushangar/ONS_virus_detection_simulation/README.md

 # Virus Detection in CHO Cells Using Oxford Nanopore Sequencing Reads, BLAST, and the Hypergeometric Probability Distribution

-This repository implements the research paper by Roushangar et al., where the data, code, and supplementary materials can all be found.

 ## Project Description

-The repository serves as a toolkit for researchers to simulate virus detection and perform sequence alignments using BLAST searches.
+This repository implements the research paper by Roushangar et al. that covers the work for simulating virus detection using Oxford Nanopore sequencing and perform sequence alignments using BLAST searches.

 ## Directory Structure